pytorch/hub/huggingface_pytorch-transformers.md

-The available models are listed on the [pytorch-transformers documentation, pre-trained models section](https://huggingface.co/pytorch-transformers/pretrained_models.html).
+The available models are listed on the [transformers documentation, models page](https://huggingface.co/models).

 # Documentation